 Wednesday, February 19, 2025

-2nd button goes back X seconds (replay buffer) from OUT point and replaying at speed you set
+Press a second button, goes back X seconds (replay buffer as you set) from OUT point, replaying at speed you set.

 1>